 Local WiFi devices can be operated by smartphones within the local WiFi network, using native apps, developed by the manufacturer of the air conditioning system.
 Such HVAC systems won’t be controllable once the smartphone is out of the range of the local WiFi network.

-Such a concept can fit some of the home appliances, such as TV, Audio Video devices, etc. that require control only when we are around.
+Such a concept will work for some home appliances, such as TV, and Audio-Video devices, that require control only when we are around.
 There is no need to access them while we are away.
-However, when considering air conditioning systems, it is essential to have a remote access while we are not in the house (e.g. left the house and forgot to turn it off).
+However, when considering air conditioning systems, it is essential to have remote access while we are not home. (e.g. left the house and forgot to turn the air conditioning off).

-When remote access is required, cloud-based technology is used to fulfil this need.
-All the data can be hosted locally, at the client’s location, or it can be hosted at any of the modern internet cloud storage providers (e.g. Amazon Web Services (AWS)).
+When remote access is required, cloud-based technology fulfils this need.
+All the data can be hosted locally, at the client’s location, or on any of the modern internet cloud storage providers (e.g. Amazon Web Services [AWS]).

-The main idea behind the cloud is that you can access all your information over the internet.
-In this concept, every “end” device – in our case Air Conditioning system, must have a proper Internet connection: wired or WiFi connection to the local network with internet access or 3G/4G.
+The main idea behind the cloud is that you can access all your information over the internet end device – in our case, the Air Conditioning system – must have a proper Internet connection, through WiFi or wired connection to the local network with internet access or 4G.

-With cloud service, having internet connection means you have a reliable remote control that works from anywhere.
+With cloud service, having an internet connection means there is a reliable remote control that works from anywhere.

-Cloud services offer much more benefits such as better security and easy software updates with zero infrastructure maintenance.
+Cloud services offer many more benefits, such as better security and easy software updates with zero infrastructure maintenance.

-The only downside to cloud services is that it is dependent on the reliability of the internet connection.
-However, with the growth of the IoT market, internet technologies will become more reliable as it would be the basic demand for any device in the IoT world.
+The only downside to cloud services is that they are dependent on the reliability of the Internet connection.
+However, with the growth of the IoT market, internet technologies are becoming more reliable – as it is now a must-have for any device in the IoT world.

-In summary, it seems that what we would like is to get remote access to our HVAC system, when we are out of the house, while not dealing with the underlying technologies such as WiFi, IR, ZigBee, Bluetooth, or others.
+In summary, it seems that the goal is to get remote access to our HVAC system when we are out of the house, while not dealing with the underlying technologies such as WiFi, IR, ZigBee, Bluetooth, or others.

-Using the “cloud” concept, it really doesn’t matter how the Air Conditioning system is connected to the internet, as long as we have the ability to turn the air conditioning on, prior to getting home from work, or turning it off, after forgetting to shut it down when we are out of the house.
+Using the “cloud” concept, it really doesn’t matter how the Air Conditioning system is connected to the Internet, as long as we have the ability to turn the air conditioning on remotely – prior to getting home from work; or turn it off remotely if we forget to shut it down when we are out of the house.

-Here, in CoolAutomation, we firmly believe that at this point, wired internet connection of the HVAC unit (when possible, of course) can provide better results, being less sensitive to the stability of the local WiFi networks.
+At CoolAutomation, we firmly believe that at this point, wired internet connection of the HVAC unit can provide better results, being less sensitive to the stability of the local WiFi networks.

-Based on our philosophy, our CoolMasterNet and CooLinkNet platforms connect a wide range of HVAC brands and models to our Cloud service: CoolRemote, enabling our customers the simplest experience of controlling their HVAC equipment remotely and reliably.
+Our CoolMasterNet and CoolPlug platforms connect a wide range of HVAC brands and models to our Cloud service, the HVAC Control solution.
+This provides our customers with the simplest experience of controlling their HVAC equipment remotely and reliably.